Hermann-web/blog/docs/blog/posts/programming-languages/python/python-project-to-api-documentation.md

 Amidst my research, I stumbled upon a pivotal discovery.
 A question posed by a fellow developer seeking to automatically generate [Sphinx documentation](https://www.sphinx-doc.org/en/master/) from their docstrings led me to a solution.
 Users had proposed a [script](https://stackoverflow.com/a/2703173), which eventually found its way into the Sphinx ecosystem as [sphinx-apidoc](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html), aligning perfectly with my requirements.

 Despite the prevalence of Sphinx in platforms like ReadTheDocs, I encountered [discussions](https://github.com/encode/httpx/discussions/1220) debating the merits of [MkDocs](../../software-and-tools/dev/mkdocs/mkdocs-get-started.md) versus Sphinx, particularly concerning module documentation.
 While MkDocs appealed to me for its simplicity, the absence of built-in support for API documentation posed a significant hurdle.
-This realization prompted me to explore alternatives and delve later on into lesser-known solutions like [mkdocstrings](https://github.com/mkdocstrings/mkdocstrings).
+This realization prompted me to explore alternatives and delve later on into lesser-known solutions like [mkdocstrings](https://github.com/mkdocstrings/mkdocstrings) or [react based ones](https://dev.to/jacksonkasi/how-to-make-a-documentation-website-in-react-js-56mk) or whatever solution is used in [pydandic api documentation](https://docs.pydantic.dev/latest/api/base_model/), built using mkdocs with [some automation](https://github.com/pydantic/pydantic/tree/main/docs/api).

 ??? examples "Example of documentations with these tools:"